 We also don’t know when the Cranbrook shop at 7 High Street closed.
 A photograph of the High Street taken in 1995 show the shop still with the name of ‘Cranbrook’ over the shop window, but the building was empty at that time.

 Since that time, the shop was occupied for many years by ‘Arpers‘, pictures and picture frames.
 More recently it has been occupied by ‘Hard Pressed for Time‘, a dry cleaners and launderers business set up in Gloucestershire and North Bristol in 2001.
 In 2016 this business moved to St Marys Centre.
-The building lay vacant, although for two nights in February 2017 it was used by Peter Tiley, the owner of the Salutation at Ham as a popup pub.
+The building lay vacant for a long time, although for two nights in February 2017 it was used by Peter Tiley, the owner of the Salutation at Ham as a popup pub.